machouinard/aviation-weather-from-noaa/readme.txt

 1. Upload the entire `/aviation-weather-from-noaa` directory to the `/wp-content/plugins/` directory.
 2. Activate Aviation Weather from NOAA through the 'Plugins' menu in WordPress.

+= If you use WP_CLI =
+    wp plugin install aviation-weather-from-noaa --activate

 == Changelog ==